AlexisZam/natural-language-inference/text_classification_on_glue.md

 `Trainer` will use it.
 You can customize this part by defining and passing your own `data_collator` which will receive the samples like the dictionaries seen above and will need to return a dictionary of tensors.

-We can check with the `evaluate` method that our `Trainer` did reload the best model properly (if it was not the last one).

-You can try to find some good hyperparameter on a portion of the training dataset by replacing the `train_dataset` line above by:

 ```python
 train_dataset = train_dataset.shard(index=1, num_shards=10)